ddev/ddev/docs/users/developer-tools.md

 http://mysite.ddev.site:8025
 ```

 Please note this will not intercept emails if your application is configured to use SMTP or a 3rd-party ESP integration.
-If you are using SMTP for outgoing mail handling ([Swiftmailer](https://www.drupal.org/project/swiftmailer) or [SMTP](https://www.drupal.org/project/smtp) modules for example), update your application configuration to use `localhost` on port `1025` as the SMTP server locally in order to use MailHog.
+If you are using SMTP for outgoing mail handling ([Swift Mailer](https://www.drupal.org/project/swiftmailer) or [SMTP](https://www.drupal.org/project/smtp) modules for example), update your application configuration to use `localhost` on port `1025` as the SMTP server locally in order to use MailHog.

 ### Database Management